Freshwater Sciences, BS

 Requirements

-General Education Requirements (GERs)
+General Education Requirements (GER)

-UW-Milwaukee has General Education Requirements that must be met in order to earn a bachelor’s degree.
-Some of the requirements of your program, including Foundation Courses, fulfill the campus GERs.
+Some degree requirements may fulfill GERs.
 Please review the requirements and consult with your academic advisor.

-BIO SCI 150Foundations of Biological Sciences I (satisfies GER-NS+)4
+BIO SCI 150Foundations of Biological Sciences I4

-BIO SCI 152Foundations of Biological Sciences II (satisfies GER-NS+)4
+BIO SCI 152Foundations of Biological Sciences II4

 CHEM 102General Chemistry5